Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/enterprise-management/configuring-high-availability/about-high-availability-configuration.md

 ---
 title: About high availability configuration
-intro: 'In a high availability configuration, a fully redundant secondary {% data variables.product.prodname_ghe_server %} appliance is kept in sync with the primary appliance through replication of all major datastores.'
+intro: "In a high availability configuration, a fully redundant secondary {% data variables.product.prodname_ghe_server %} appliance is kept in sync with the primary appliance through replication of all major datastores."
 redirect_from:
   - /enterprise/admin/installation/about-high-availability-configuration
   - /enterprise/admin/enterprise-management/about-high-availability-configuration
   - /admin/enterprise-management/about-high-availability-configuration
 versions:
-  ghes: '*'
+  ghes: "*"
 type: overview
 topics:
   - Enterprise